kingluddite/web-dev-notes/full-stack/udemy/112n-full-stack-react-with-graphql-and-apollo-boost/03-user-authentication.md/05-user-profile/01-userinfo-component.md

 export default UserInfo;
 ```

-* You will only be able to get this page if you are logged in but we will get an error if we don't first check that there is a logged in user
+* **note** You will only be able to get this page if you are logged in but we will get an error if we don't first check that there is a logged in user

 ```
 import React from 'react';